Ted Kennedy: First years, brothers' assassinations

 At the chaotic August 1968 Democratic National Convention, Mayor of Chicago Richard J. Daley and other party factions feared that Hubert Humphrey could not unite the party, and so encouraged Kennedy to make himself available for a draft.
 The 36-year-old Kennedy was seen as the natural heir to his brothers, and "Draft Ted" movements sprang up from various quarters.
 Thinking he was only being seen as a stand-in for his brother and that he was not ready for the job, and getting an uncertain reaction from McCarthy and a negative one from Southern delegates, Kennedy rejected moves to place his name before the convention as a candidate.
 He declined consideration for the vice-presidential spot.
 Senator George McGovern remained the symbolic standard-bearer for Robert's delegates instead.

 After the deaths of his brothers, Kennedy took on the role of a surrogate father for their children.
 By some reports, he also negotiated the October 1968 marital contract between Jacqueline Kennedy and Aristotle Onassis.
 Kennedy denied this.

-Following Republican Richard Nixon's victory in November, Kennedy was assumed to be the front-runner for the 1972 Democratic nomination.
+Following Republican Richard Nixon's victory in November 1968, Kennedy was assumed to be the front-runner for the 1972 Democratic nomination.

 In January 1969, Kennedy defeated Louisiana Senator Russell B. Long by a 31–26 margin to become Senate Majority Whip, the youngest person to attain the position.
 While this further boosted his presidential image, he appeared conflicted by the inevitability of having to run for president; "Few who knew him doubted that in one sense he very much wanted to take that path", Time magazine reported, but "he had a fatalistic, almost doomed feeling about the prospect".
-The reluctance was in part due to the danger; Kennedy reportedly observed, "I know that I'm going to get my ass shot off one day, and I don't want to."
+The reluctance was in part due to the danger (list here); Kennedy reportedly observed, "I know that I'm going to get my ass shot off one day, and I don't want to."

 Indeed, there were death threats made against Kennedy for much of the rest of his career.